msveshnikov/learn-czech-autocode/README.md

 # TODO

-2. Develop core lesson structure for Czech language (13 story points)

-    - Design initial lesson progression (5-10 lessons)
-    - Create database schema for lesson content in Czech and Russian
-    - Implement basic lesson display functionality
+1. Implement Russian UI for all existing components (8 story points)

+    - Translate all UI elements to Russian
+    - Ensure proper rendering of Cyrillic characters